asg017/sqlite-vec/site/features/vec0.md

 ### Partition Key Columns {#partition-keys}

 Partition key columns allow one to internally shard a vector indexed based on a given key.
-Any `=` constraint in a `WHERE` clause on a partition key column will
+Any `=` constraint in a `WHERE` clause on a partition key column will restrict the search to that clause.

 For example, say you're performing vector search on a large dataset of documents.
 However, each document belongs to a user, and users can only search their own documents.
-It would be wasteful to perform a brute-force over all documents if you only care about 1 user at a time.
+It would be wasteful to perform a brute-force search over all documents if you only care about 1 user at a time.
 So, you can partition the vector index based on user ID like so: